emberjs/guides/source/tutorial/model-hook.md

 {{/each}}
 ```

-Here we loop through each model object and identify it as _rental_.
+Here we loop through each model object and call it _rental_.
 For each
 rental, we create a listing with information about the property.